frankiezeager/adversarial_learning/README.md

 2. Utilizing Gaussian Mixture Models (GMMs) to segment the distribution space of continuous attributes as a means to find possible adversarial strategies.

 ## Instructions:
-- For compatibility with the originial dataset do the following:
-  - Rename the 10th file to training_part_010_of_10.txt (add the initial 0)
-- Run the adversarial_learning.py file first
+- Run `python adversarial_learning.py` in order to train the model
-- Then run the curves.py file
+- Once the model is trained, you can output the ROC curves by using `python curves.py`

 ### Dependencies:
 - Python 3.5